-Firstly, have a big clear out and send unwanted items and unworn clothes to the charity shop – because that old saying, ‘less is more’ really counts especially if your bedroom is on the small side.
-Then consider what type of storage you’d like.
-Do you want to ‘see’ it or do you want to be streamlined and minimalist and have it all hidden from view?
-Or maybe you’d like to have storage that enables you to display favourite bits and bobs.
+Start by having a big clear out and sending unwanted items and unworn clothes to the charity shop – because that old saying ‘less is more’ really counts, especially if you have a small bedroom.
+Then consider how much and what type of storage you need.

 Read through our great guide to bedroom storage solutions so you can create the ultimate organised bedroom.

-Ottomans are a great way to hide away bedding and blankets whilst retaining a look of elegance.
-Pop one at the end of the bed and use it as an extra seat too.
+Ottomans are a great way to hide away extra bedding and blankets - and upholstered ones have a look of real elegance, especially if they're covered in a stroke-able fabric, such as velvet.
+Pop one at the end of the bed or beneath a window - and make sure to use it as seating, too.

 The Ascot from Brissi, £389, comes in a beautiful dusky pink velvet with tufted detailing.
 It has a hinged top and generous interior space.

 2. Invest in wardrobe storage

 Invest in a wardrobe that has fantastic internal extras - it will help you be more organised, especially during the early morning dash!

 The Tuscany Wardrobe from Willis & Gambier is a beautifully crafted premium double wardrobe that has a shoe rack, full size mirror, hanging rail, shelf, cufflink tray and tie (or scarf) rack.
 On a budget?
 Try Ikea for a range of customisable choices.

 3. Stuff lying around?
 Buy bedroom storage baskets

 Forever useful, baskets are a no-effort choice for storing everything from magazines and books to spare throws and scarves.